Stronger Hurricane Laura aims at heart of U.S. oil refining industry

 Already, nine oil-processing plants that convert nearly 2.9 million barrels per day of oil into fuel, and account for about 15% of U.S. processing were reducing production or shutting down.

-Chevron Corp, Exxon Mobil Corp and Motiva Enterprises [MOTIV.UL] had halted or reduced operations at oil refineries in the area on Wednesday.
+Chevron Corp (CVX.N), Exxon Mobil Corp (XOM.N) and Motiva Enterprises [MOTIV.UL] had halted or reduced operations at oil refineries in the area on Wednesday.

 Oil producers on Tuesday had evacuated 310 offshore oil facilities and shut 1.56 million bpd of crude output, 84% of Gulf of Mexico’s offshore production.